bedita/docs/source/configuration.rst

 Plugins
 -------

-Plugins setup for your BEdita4 instance is done through ``'Plugins'`` configuration key:
+Plugins setup for your BEdita instance is done through ``'Plugins'`` configuration key:

 .. sourcecode:: php